About our English Language Learning Program

 Brian Sferra, MEd

 Brian has taught ESL for more than 25 years in public schools in Roxbury and North Plainfield Schools (K-12), has taught college and adult students at Centenary University, the Summer Language and Culture program at Sussex County College, Rutgers PALS in New Brunswick, and the Fairleigh Dickinson L.I.F.E. program, a part of Berlitz.
 He has tutored private students in ESL for many years.
 He holds a MEd from Rutgers University Graduate School of Education and a BA in English from Rutgers University.
 He holds New Jersey certifications in ESL K-12, Teacher of English, and Elementary Education.
-His real-life experience in the business world from 1972-1994 and love of language has enabled him to share and teach non-native English learners.
+His real-life experience in the business world from 1972-1994 and love of language has enabled him to share and teach many learners.

 Anna Taylor, MEd